Vishapakar: Gallery

-UNESCO
+Preservation

-The Vishaps and the Cultural Landscape of Tirinkatar is nominated to UNESCO World Heritage site, and maybe included in the list of UNESCO World Heritage site.
+The Vishaps and the Cultural Landscape of Tirinkatar are nominated to UNESCO World Heritage site, and perhaps to be included in the list of UNESCO World Heritage sites.

-Vishap serpent
+Cultural context

-The prominent characteristics of the "Vishap" are that they come from the "water" and they are "poisonous"; Thus, they are described as "water dragons with poisonous saliva".
+The prominent characteristics of the "vishaps" depicted as the Vishapakar are that they come from the "water" and they are "poisonous"; thus, they are described as "water dragons with poisonous saliva".
 The name might derive from an ancient Iranian term vi-šāpa, 'having poisonous juices', used in reference to snakes.